 Individuals who have implanted pacemaker devices and cardioverter-defibrillators have so far not been shown to have their implanted devices infected by a coronavirus.
 There is no evidence-based confirmation in this regard.

-- For general health and hygiene, follow the instructions of community health officers, local health authorities and general medical practitioners or any hospital of your area.
+For general health and hygiene, follow the instructions of community health officers, local health authorities and general medical practitioners, or any hospital in your area.

 Extended and unprecedented lockdown anywhere or in any region of this world can make you mentally and physically weak – owing to which you may feel down.
 You don’t even feel like eating healthy.
-Self-isolation or quarantine can sometime lead to boredom, stress and exhaustion – which eventually lead to unhealthy eating habits.
+Self-isolation or quarantine can sometimes lead to boredom, stress, and exhaustion – which eventually lead to unhealthy eating habits.

 From the reports coming from the regions where COVID-19 has widespread, people who have been infected have respiratory symptoms such as breathing difficulty and pneumonia.
 However, according to recent reports, severe cardiovascular complications have been reported in about 15 to 20% of the hospitalized patients.

-The complications associated with the heart may be due to rapid worsening of heart’s health – owing to a severe viral illness, respiratory illness, low levels of oxygen (due to pneumonia) and huge demand on working of heart (increase heart beats and pulse due to fever and inflammation).
+Coronavirus and heart disease: The complications associated with the heart may be due to rapid worsening of heart’s health – owing to a severe viral illness, respiratory illness, low levels of oxygen (due to pneumonia), and huge demand on working of the heart (increase heartbeats and pulse due to fever and inflammation).
 Apart from these heart-related complications in COVID-19 patients, myocarditis (an unusual heart condition) has also been observed in patients suffering from coronavirus infection.

 How much is the risk for those who have pre-existing cardiovascular disease?

-The risk of getting severe infection and death is up to 10% more in patients who have cardiovascular disease (CVD) compared to normal healthy individuals.
-In healthy individuals the risk of developing severe infection and life-threatening complications is only 1% – which means the risk of dying from COVID-19 infection is only one percent in healthy individuals.
+The risk of getting severe infection and death in up to 10% more in patients who have cardiovascular disease (CVD) compared to normal healthy individuals.
+In healthy individuals, the risk of developing severe infection and life-threatening complications is only 1% – which means the risk of dying from COVID-19 infection is only one percent in healthy individuals.

 Don’t Forget to Take Care of Your Heart While at Home

-- Maximize your online presence in these tough times – be connected with the world around: remain active on Facebook, WhatsApp and other social media.
+Maximize your online presence in these tough times – be connected with the world around you: remain active on Facebook, WhatsApp, and other social media.

-- It is better to avoid listening to news and watching television and videos pertaining to the outbreak – instead read interesting novels or books.
+It is better to avoid listening to the news and watching television and videos pertaining to the outbreak – instead read interesting novels or books.

 When to Take Medical Help, if you have pre-existing heart disease?